jreinoehl2/jreinoehl2.github.io/README.md

-# College Basketball Scoreboard
+# Basketball Hub
-# CSCE464 Midterm Project
+# CSCE464 Final Project

-A responsive web application that provides real-time college basketball scores, news, and rankings for both men's and women's NCAA basketball.
+A responsive web application that provides real-time basketball scores, news, and rankings for NBA, WNBA, and NCAA basketball (men's and women's).

 ## Features

 ### Scores
-- Real-time scores for men's and women's college basketball games
+- Real-time scores for NBA, WNBA, men's and women's college basketball games
 - Date navigation to view past and upcoming games
+- Calendar widget for easy date selection
 - Game status indicators (live, final, scheduled)
 - Team logos and scores displayed in an easy-to-read format
-- Toggle between men's and women's games
+- Toggle between different leagues

 ### News
-- Latest articles for men's and women's college basketball
+- Latest articles for all basketball leagues
 - Article previews with images, headlines, and publication dates
 - Links to full articles
-- Toggle between men's and women's basketball news
+- Filter news by league (NBA, WNBA, Men's College, Women's College)

 ### Rankings
-- UI for displaying basketball rankings (API integration in progress)
+- Current standings for NBA and WNBA teams
+- Conference-based organization
+- Team records, win percentages, and streak information
-- Men's basketball rankings structure implemented
+- College basketball rankings structure implemented
-- Currently using placeholder data as the ranking API is not available
+- Visual representation with team logos

 ### Statistics
 - UI framework for displaying player and team statistics (coming soon)
-- Placeholder for future implementation
+- This section remains a placeholder as there are no freely available comprehensive statistics APIs
+- Commercial APIs are available but require paid subscriptions

 ## Technical Details